igorservo159/ads2-ufrn/U1T5/README.md

 ## Implementing UFRN Mobility Graph Network

-To address the problem, we will create a network graph representing the UFRN area, including nearby neighborhoods such as Candelária, Lagoa Nova, Capim Macio, and Nova Descoberta.
+To address the problem, we can start creating a network graph representing the UFRN area, including nearby neighborhoods such as Candelária, Lagoa Nova, Capim Macio, and Nova Descoberta.
 We can achieve this using the **OSMnx** library in Python.

 ```python